apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

     * ``endpoint_url``: Endpoint URL for the connection.
     * ``verify``: Whether or not to verify SSL certificates.

-.. warning:: Extra parameters below are deprecated and will be removed in a future version of this provider.
+.. warning:: The extra parameters below are deprecated and will be removed in a future version of this provider.

     * ``aws_account_id``: Used to construct ``role_arn`` if it was not specified.
     * ``aws_iam_role``: Used to construct ``role_arn`` if it was not specified.